ES EN

 In this case it is important to distinguish between what is and what isn’t synesthesia, as both synesthetes and non-synesthetes can associate and create mental pictures with songs and pieces of music and with sounds.

-The manifestations normally considered to be synesthetic concurrents are colours and/or abstract shapes, basically consistent and corresponding to one of the following aspects of the music (or sounds): tones/pitch – chords – keys – timbres of the different instruments – specific songs, artists or genres.
+The manifestations normally considered to be synesthetic concurrents are colours and/or abstract shapes, basically consistent and corresponding to a specific categorical or sequential aspect of the music (or sounds), usually one of the following: tones/pitch – chords – keys – timbres of the different instruments – songs, artists or genres.

 Go to the page on the different types of musical synesthesia